The Farm

 Animals

 An area of the farm has been set aside for live-stock, and Pierre Richard has trained as a chicken farmer.
 To date he has reared up to 1000 chickens at a time to provide eggs and to sell chickens to market.
 Their chickens have earned a good reputation at Market due to being corn fed, the feed being mixed by the older boys on the farm.
 Blue Ridge Community College in USA visited in February 2017 and taught 10 women the principles of good business management for selling eggs.
 Pierre Richard also trains other farmers on good chicken management.
-A new hen house has recently been built that can house up to 5000 chickens, but restocking the chicken farm is on hold whilst the current troubles in Haiti are ongoing.
-In addition other animals have been successfully trialled on the farm, but moving into full production is also on hold until a sustainable water supply and boundary security can be achieved:
+A new hen house has recently been built that can house up to 5000 chickens, but maintaining stock on the chicken farm has at times not been possible due to civil unrest in Haiti impacting travel.
+In addition other animals have been successfully trialled on the farm, and most recently 5 bee hives have been installed, which will produce 2 different types of honey.
+As water supply and boundary security is improved, it is hoped to move into full production, and extend the range of animals on the farm to include:

 - A small rabbit farm, which has been built but has still to be populated, as a source of meat.